PowerMops/powermops-site/src/routes/pmops/Reference_4.md

 Because references represent a fundamental new Mops feature, there are many places in the manual which will eventually need to mention them.
-This however has not happened yet, so most of the information you will need to use references effectively is here in this section.\<br /\>
+This however has not happened yet, so most of the information you will need to use references effectively is here in this section.

 Anyplace you declare an object, you can now put the word **ref** in front.
 So, for example, let's say you have a `View` object

 `view myView`